The Scenario Nobody Wants to Talk About

 A laboring patient is moved from triage to a delivery room.
 In the hustle, the fetal monitor is reconnected — but the strip begins recording under the previous patient's chart.
 The nurse on the next shift sees a Category I strip and continues routine monitoring.
 What she doesn't know is that the strip she's reviewing belongs to a different patient entirely.
 The actual tracing for her patient has been silently dropping into a data void for the past 40 minutes.

 This is not a hypothetical.
-Strip misassociation — the incorrect linking of fetal monitoring data to the wrong patient chart — is one of the most underreported and least understood sources of clinical risk in Labor & Delivery today.
-And in most health systems, the conditions that enable it are quietly baked into the technology stack.
+Strip misassociation — the incorrect linking of fetal monitoring data to the wrong patient chart — is one of the most underreported and least understood sources of clinical and documentation risk in Labor & Delivery today.
+And in most health systems, the conditions that can enable it are quietly baked into the technology stack.

 Why L&D Is Different From Every Other Unit